TheK4n/note/README.md

 <a id="chapter-0"></a>
 ## Project description

 Simple notes storage mechanism

 ### Features

 * Simple synchronization via git
-* Logging all notes changes with git
+* Integration with fzf
+* Beautiful zsh and bash completions
 * You can use your favorite editor: `EDITOR=nvim note edit something.md`
 * You can use your favorite previewer: `PAGER='grip -b' note show something.md`
-* Beautiful zsh and bash completions
+* Logging all notes changes with git

 **It is highly recommended to use the neovim + peek.nvim plugin.**